 Intercultural communications is a dynamic, ever-changing field, which has been studied by a number of academic disciplines.
-This course takes an interdisciplinary approach to the field and provides students with foundational knowledge that they will practice applying to strategic communications through a semester-long blog project that will include peer review AND problem-solving discussions on topics in the news.
-Students will create the blog using various intercultural communications methods related to a specified global problem; the first term will focus on migration and refugees, for example.
+This course takes an interdisciplinary approach to the field and provides students with foundational knowledge that they will practice applying to strategic communications through a semester-long blog project that will include peer review and problem-solving discussions on topics in the news.
+Students will create the blog using various intercultural communications methods related to a specified global problem.

 MMC 6949 Professional Internship

 There are two components of this course.
 The first component is participating in an internship, which will allow you to complete projects related to your career goals under the supervision of a web design practitioner in the field.
 By the end of the internship, you should be aware of trends in the field, the skills necessary to be employable after graduation and the importance of networking.
 The second component of the course is attending the lecture, where you learn job-search skills specific to the web design field such as writing resumes and cover letters, interviewing, networking and negotiating a salary.
 By the end of the course, you should also have a fundamental understanding of using career research tools, proposing ideas to non-technical co-workers and creating e-portfolios to showcase your work.
 Specifically, the course will connect your internship experience to your job search so you feel confident marketing your skills after graduation.

 The challenge of mitigating issues and managing crises are essential skills for leaders in the communications profession and in business.
 This graduate course will focus on issues and crisis management from the point of view of business managers and consultants.
 To anticipate issues and manage crises successfully, managers need to combine strategic thinking with awareness for the importance of value-based management in preventing and managing corporate crises.